-- a.
-Students will receive one letter grade reduction after missing more than two weeks of classes. - b.
-Students who miss more than one month of classes will fail the course. - c.
-The absences allowed prior to a grade reduction are designed to allow for emergencies and illnesses and are not designed for indiscriminate use. - d.
-Administrative excuses are granted only when a student is on official university business and has received approval in advance from the university administration. - e.
-Students are expected to be prompt for classes. - f.
-Students are expected to remain for the entire class session. - g.
-Leaving early without permission constitutes an absence. - 5.
+- Students will receive one letter grade reduction after missing more than a. two weeks of classes. - Students who miss more than one month of classes will fail the course. b. - The absences allowed prior to a grade reduction are designed to c. allow for emergencies and illnesses and are not designed for indiscriminate use. - Administrative excuses are granted only when a student is on official d. university business and has received approval in advance from the university administration. - Students are expected to be prompt for classes. e. - Students are expected to remain for the entire class session. f. - Leaving early without permission constitutes an absence. g. - 5.
 The Disability Service Center, in compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, assures that no qualified individual with a disability will be denied reasonable accommodations based upon the individual's needs.
 It is the responsibility of the student to contact the Disability Service Center and properly register for these services.
-For more information, call 918.495.7018 or go to www.studentresources.oru.edu. - B. Course Policies and Procedures - 1.
-Evaluation Procedures - a.
-Grading b.
-Grading scale:
+For more information, call 918.495.7018 or go to www.studentresources.oru.edu. - B. Course Policies and Procedures - Evaluation Procedures 1. - a.
+Grading: